-Senators Larson and Guglielmo, Representative Verrengia, and members of the Public Safety and Security Committee.
+Senator Larson, Senator Guglielmo, Representative Verrengia, and distinguished members of the Public Safety and Security Committee:

 My name is David McGuire, and I am the executive director of the American Civil Liberties Union of Connecticut (ACLU-CT).
+I am here to testify in opposition to House Bill 5227, An Act Concerning the Intimidation on Account of Occupation as a Public Safety Employee.

 As an organization committed to defending civil liberties under the U.S. and Connecticut Constitutions, the ACLU-CT strongly supports measures to ensure fair public safety practices and opposes proposals that would undermine justice.
 As a result, I am here to urge you to oppose H.B.
-5174.

-H.B.
-5174 would create enhanced penalties against people who may or may not be off-duty public safety workers.
+5227.
+House Bill 5227 would make it a hate crime to physically injure public safety workers with the intent to intimidate or harass them.
 This proposal would pay lip service to protecting police and corrections workers without actually doing so.
 It is an unnecessary distraction from efforts that could improve safety on and off the job for police and corrections workers, such as proposals that would decrease our state's prison population and improve police-community relations.

 Communities hire police and corrections workers to perform jobs that can be dangerous and stressful.
 Crimes committed against police in Connecticut, however, regardless of motive, are down, not up.
-The most recent data from Connecticut's Department of Emergency Services and Public Protection, for instance, shows that the number of assaults against police decreased from 2014 to 2015, that the vast majority of assaults did not result in a police employee's injury, none resulted in death, and zero were "ambush" or "no-warning" incidents.
+Recent data from Connecticut's Department of Emergency Services and Public Protection, for instance, shows that the number of assaults against police decreased from 2014 to 2015, that the vast majority of assaults did not result in a police employee's injury, none resulted in death, and zero were "ambush" or "nowarning" incidents.
 Similarly, as Connecticut's prison population has declined, so have assaults against corrections workers.
 Staff assaults in Connecticut prisons declined by nearly 28 percent in the last decade and by nearly 4 percent between 2015 and 2016.

 Unlike crimes against racial and religious minorities, women, LGBT people, and other groups, there is also no history of crimes against public safety employees being under-prosecuted or treated frivolously.
 In truth, Connecticut law already includes an extremely broad provision classifying assault against public safety personnel, including police and corrections workers, as a Class C felony.
+H.B.
+5227, however, would place Connecticut in the untenable position of classifying some people's lives as more valuable simply because of where they work